 We have these hanging in the window for now, but I think I might save them for the Christmas tree next year.
 Wouldn’t they make pretty Christmas ornaments??

-- Tie a thin ribbon or string around the stars and hang them from a popsicle stick.
+- Tie the thin ribbon or string around each star, then hang them from the popsicle stick.

-- Leave them for 6 to 24 hours and watch the crystals grow!
+- Leave them for 6 to 24 hours and watch the borax crystals grow!

 These crystal stars are really easy to make, and they look beautiful!
 It’s pretty incredible that it’s only borax and water!
 You can make them in any shape and any colour.
 Hang them in the window or save them to use as Christmas ornaments.
 I definitely recommend trying this one!